 Not sure which Medicare plan works for you?
 Use our easy tool to shop, compare, and enroll in plans from popular carriers.

-Where do I apply for my Medicare benefits?
+Where do I apply for Medicare benefits?

-Just the essentials...
+Just the Essentials...

-Many people are eligible for Medicare Part A and B automatically.
-If you are already receiving benefits from Social Security or the Railroad Retirement Board, you will most likely start receiving both Medicare A and B starting the first day of the month that you turn 65.
-If your birthday is on the first day of a month, you will start to receive these benefits the month before.
+If already receiving benefits from Social Security or the Railroad Retirement Board at least four months before you turn 65, Medicare A and B start automatically.
+They start the first day of the month that you turn 65.
+If your birthday is on the first day of the month, you begin Medicare the month before.